 1. Hand riddle

 Hand riddles are types of foundry tools generally used for cleaning sand.
-They are used for separating sand and another object that serve as obstacles when molding.
+They are used for separating sand and other objects that serve as obstacles when molding.

 2. Shovel